Mole1803/KSP2FlightAssistant/README.md

 A simple KSP2 Flight Assistant

-The KSPVessel.cs is a Api for steering the vehicle.
-More features are coming soon.
+The KSPVessel.cs gives you an example of how to steer the vehicle.

 This mod currently uses the [BepInEx](https://github.com/BepInEx/BepInEx) modding framework.